MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-sharepoint-online-list.md

     **Problems completing this step?** [Yes, I'm having problems](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR8M5xArDGsxPhvdGH5o-Ym1UQjRUUTVLMzdXN0ZBNkZJNjlKOVFYMVhUVS4u).

 6. You may or may not see a SharePoint access screen like the following image.
 If you don't see it, skip to step 10.
-If you do, select **Microsoft Account** on the left-hand side of the page.
+If you do see it, select **Microsoft Account** on the left side of the page.

     ![Choose Microsoft account](media/desktop-sharepoint-online-list/desktop-sharepoint-online-list-auth1.png)